DJMcMayhem/ThePeoplesPython/README.md

 ###How to use:

 Run `main.py`, by default it assumes the list of assigned names are in `assignments.txt` and the input code you want to run is in `peoples.txt`.
 It will compile into standard python and execute the compiled output.
 It will also write the compiled code into `<input-file-name>-output.txt`, so by default `peoples-output.txt`.

+Do note that due to the shebang, it doesn't work right on some linux distros.
+Remove the shebang before running.